briancorbinxyz/awesome-engineering/README.md

   > “Programming is the art of doing one thing at a time”

   > “Big classes can hide too much.
 This question comes up over and over again from people new to unit testing: “How do I test private methods?”
-Many people spend a lot of time trying to figure out how to get around this problem, but, as I mentioned in an earlier chapter, the real answer is that if you have the urge to test a private method, the method shouldn’t be private; if making the method public bothers you, chances are, it is because it is part of a separate responsibility.
+Many people spend a lot of time trying to figure out how to get around this problem, but, as I mentioned in an earlier chapter, the real answer is that if you have the urge to test a private method, the method shouldn't be private; if making the method public bothers you, chances are, it is because it is part of a separate responsibility.
 It should be on another class.”

   > “The brutal truth is that architecture is too important to be left exclusively to a few people.
-It’s fine to have an architect, but the key way to keep an architecture intact is to make sure that everyone on the team knows what it is and has a stake in it.”
+It's fine to have an architect, but the key way to keep an architecture intact is to make sure that everyone on the team knows what it is and has a stake in it.”

   > "Changes in a system can be made in two primary ways.
 I like to call them Edit and Pray and Cover and Modify...Unfortunately, Edit and Pray, is pretty much the industry standard.
-We carefully plan the changes, modify and run the system to ensure we didn’t break anything.
+We carefully plan the changes, modify and run the system to ensure we didn't break anything.
 We hope and pray that we got them right...The idea behind Cover and Modify, is that we work with a safety net when we make changes.
 Covering software means covering it with tests.
 When we have good set of tests, we can make changes and find out very quickly whether the effects were good or bad."

 ### Blogs